-When you access your online accounts for making the transactions, your information is protected by 128-bit SSL encryption.
+When you access your online accounts for making transactions, your information is protected by 128-bit SSL encryption.
 Encryption is a technology that ensures the information is secured and transmitted over the internet.
-It helps ensure that hackers or other third parties can’t access or use the data while your transactions are being processed.
+It helps ensure that hackers or other third parties can’t access or use the data while processing your transactions.

 Having a habit of checking between an unsecured and a secure website connection will help you stay safe while surfing the web.

 Always perform sensitive or high-risk online banking transactions from a secure computer.

 Your operating system must be updated with the latest security updates & patches.
 The anti-virus, antispyware software must have the latest virus database to fight against any attack.